 Example 2.
-A blue robot kicks the ball out the end of the field to the right of the yellow goal.
+A blue robot on the yellow side of the field kicks the ball out the end of the field to the right of the yellow goal.
 The ball is placed on the intersection of the right throw-in line and the halfway line.